 At the time, 400 years ago, the city of Haarlem started to purchase high-level art and display it in the city hall complex.
 The municipal’s art heritage has since then been exhibited, managed and expanded without interruption.
 The unique collection includes the world’s largest compilation of paintings by Frans Hals.
 In 1913 it was moved to the former Old Men’s House at Groot Heiligland, which was dubbed Frans Hals Museum.
-In 2013, the museum celebrated its 100th anniversary, but curator Antoon Erftemeijer rightly argued in the jubilee book that the Frans Hals Museum is actually over 400 years old and deserves the title of ‘oldest art museum in the Netherlands’.
+See famous works by Frans Hals alongside other old, modern and contemporary art.
+Since 1913 the museum has also shown and collected contemporary art.
+The collections of photography, video, film- and computer art have an international reputation.
+The Frans Hals Museum presents exhibitions of modern and contemporary art at the 17th-century Vleeshal, the former meat market on Grote Markt.

 Come and enjoy Haarlem’s 16th- and 17th-century, modern and contemporary art in two beautiful historical buildings in the old city centre.